tausvels/usefullFunctions/README.md

 12. makeSquare - Outputs true/false for a given array by doing DFS to find out whether a square can be made using the all the elements in the array.

-13. suggestedProducts - Outputs 3 suggested products from a given array of products given a search word.
+13. suggestedProducts - Outputs 3 suggesed products from a given array of products given a search word.

 14. searchMatrix - Outputs true/false if target value is found in a (n * m) matrix.
 Uses Binary Search Algo.

+15. spiralOrder - Outputs an array spirally from the given input of n * m matrix.

 ## CLASS